MSharp813/IT1025/Lab4/readme.md

 ## File Properties

 The image is suppose to be two diamonds/rhombuses that also has a M in between them.
 There were four layers required to make this image.
+The file is 83 KB and opens with Internet Explorer or Google Chrome.
+I believe google chrome is the better option to open the image with.

 # Conclusion

+We learned about Python and Graphics in this lab.